-If your FileZilla client responds with Connection established, initializing TLS… and the connection does not open, navigate to File -> Site Manager and try changing your encryption to “Only use plain FTP (insecure)”.
+Note: If your FileZilla client responds with connection established, initializing TLS… and the connection does not open, navigate to File -> Site Manager and try changing your encryption to “Only use plain FTP (insecure)”.

 You can upload or download a file by double-clicking on it.
 It will be added to the transfer queue and the transfer starts automatically.
 To transfer multiple files, select them and right-click the selection.
 Then you can click on Upload/Download in the popup menu.

 Congratulations! you have successfully configured FileZilla client and connected to your web server, you should be able to download, upload and manage all of your files from one place.

 If you have any questions, ideas, or tips to share, you are welcome to do so in the comments!